How to Keep Employee Turnover under Control

 Thanks to the surge in online job boards, the creation of employer review sites like Glassdoor and record-low unemployment rates, the market for talented employees is more competitive than ever.
 Employers aren’t necessarily having trouble attracting applicants for their job openings, they’re having a difficult time retaining their best employees and keeping them with the company for a longer period of time.

-The True Cost of Employee Turnover
+The Direct and Hidden Costs of Employee Turnover

 There is no getting around the fact that employee turnover is costly and time-consuming.
 While most employers intuitively understand this, many still underestimate the true cost of employee turnover and just how detrimental high turnover can be to the company.